Skip to content

 Is leadership supportive of user research in Asia?

-Yes—in Ms. Lim’s experience, executives value user research, especially when it demonstrates how meeting user needs drives business value.
-This aligns with broader trends in user research services and decision-making tools like ux research platforms.
+Yes in Ms. Lim’s experience, executives value user research, especially when it demonstrates how meeting user needs drives business value.
+This aligns with broader trends in u003cstrongu003euser research servicesu003c/strongu003e and decision-making tools like u003cstrongu003eux research platformsu003c/strongu003e.

 What makes remote user research effective?